 If You Give a Pig a Pancake is a circular story meaning that it starts and ends in the same place.
 Pig gets a pancake and then asks for syrup to go with it.
 The syrup makes the pig sticky so then she wants a bath.
 At the end we come full circle with the pig being sticky from wallpaper glue which reminds her of syrup and pancakes!
 It’s a simple story, but very entertaining.
-It also helps that my youngest is obsessed with lawnmowers and there is a picture of one in the book too.
+It also helps that my youngest was obsessed with lawnmowers and there is a picture of one in the book too.

-3. The pig in the story builds a treehouse.
+The pig in the story builds a treehouse.
 We opted for a reading fort and enjoyed some more of Laura Numeroff’s books.